Bloom filter

 )

-This is the number of elements you expect having in your filter in total and is trivial when you have a static set but it becomes more challenging when your set grows over time.
+This is the number of items you expect having in your filter in total and is trivial when you have a static set but it becomes more challenging when your set grows over time.
 It's important to get the number right because if you oversize - you'll end up wasting memory.
 If you undersize, the filter will fill up and a new one will have to be stacked on top of it (sub-filter stacking).
 In the cases when a filter consists of multiple sub-filters stacked on top of each other latency for adds stays the same, but the latency for presence checks increases.
 The reason for this is the way the checks work: a regular check would first be performed on the top (latest) filter and if a negative answer is returned the next one is checked and so on.
 That's where the added latency comes from.

 3. Scaling (EXPANSION